-Here’s what finally worked for me, and how to really clean a black stove top.
-I hope it can help save you from taking a butter knife to your stove like I once did…
+Here’s what finally worked for me, and the best way to really clean a black stove top.
+I hope it can help save you from taking a butter knife to your stove like I did.

 *This post contains affiliate links, however, all opinions are my own, as always.

-Here’s what I used to get our glass stovetop clean.
+Here’s what I used to get our black glass stovetop clean.
 It’s a miracle mixture and is very low cost, making it a great budget-friendly option:

 - baking soda (you can get 80 ounces for about $3.80 on Amazon!)